cisagov/dotgov-home/pages/support/security.md

 ## Introduction

 Dotgov.gov has begun automatically implementing the preloading of HTTP Strict Transport Security records ("HSTS Preloading") for newly issued **federal executive branch** .gov domains.

-We also allow any other new domain registrations to opt-in to preloading.
+Newly registered domains from outside the federal executive branch can also **opt-in** to preloading.

 ### What is HTTPS and why is it important?